Masterofnoothing/DockWeb/README.md

 | -p 5000:5000   | Exposes port 5000 for web-based interactions    |

 ### **Persistent Data Management**
-To ensure session continuity across container restarts, DockWeb uses a volume mount for Chrome user data.
+To ensure session continuity across container restarts, DockWeb includes a volume mount for Chrome user data by default.
 This maps `./chrome_user_data` from the host system to `/chrome_user_data` within the container, enabling persistent storage and seamless session restoration.

 ---